MrR0807/Notes/AWS/SAA-C03-Cantrill.md

 You either manually make sure that faulty instances are restarted or let AWS managed it.
 One of such feature is Auto Recovery.

 Auto Recovery moves the instance to a new host, start it up with exactly the same configuration.
+However, there are limitations to this feature, e.g. cannot recover if EC2 contains instance store.
+Only works with EBS.
+Not really recommended.